+New Su New Summerfield ISD Migrant Identification and Recruitment (ID&R) Action Plan 2020 - 2021 Appendix B - ated December 11 The second se Activities are District ĺ Maintain a strong system of Quality Control Eligibilty Review - Forward COE's with more than one comment to Region 7 for review.
+Follow protocol for COE's that warrant further review by Region 7 and/or State MEP as outlined in the ID&R Manual.
+Project Districts send a copy of COE's to Region 7.
+Region 7 Recruiters, Region 7 Reviewers, Region 7 MEP Administrators , and Region 7 MEP Contacts Ongoing Documentation forms and re- interview documentation Completed documentation forms and reinterview documentation Work with Region 7 to provide training support to MEP recruiters, designated reviewers, and other MEP staff as specific needs are observed throughout the year.
+All MEP staff Ongoing ID&R Manual and Documentation forms Certificate Annual Evaluation of the ID&R Program Analyze data Region 7 and districts May, 2021 NGS forms Completed NGS Forms

+New Su New Summerfield ISD Migrant Identification and Recruitment (ID&R) Action Plan

+2020 - 2021

+Appendix B

+Updated December 11, 2020

 All Activities are District Level

-Eligibilty Review - Region 7 Ongoing Documentation Completed documentation forms and

-Forward COE's with Recruiters, forms and re- reinterview documentation

-more than one comment Region 7 interview

-to Region 7 for review.
-Reviewers, documentation

-Follow protocol for Region 7 MEP

-COE's that warrant Administrators

-further review by Region , and Region 7

-7 and/or State MEP as MEP Contacts

-Maintain a strong outlined in the ID&R

-system of Quality Manual.
-Project Districts

-Control send a copy of COE's to

-Control Region 7.

-Work with Region 7 to All MEP staff Ongoing ID&R Manual Certificate

-provide training support and

-to MEP recruiters, Documentation

-designated reviewers, and forms

-other MEP staff as

-specific needs are

-observed throughout the

-year.

-Annual Evaluation Analyze data Region 7 and May, 2020 NGS forms Completed NGS Forms

-of the ID&R districts

-Program

-records and keep on and inactive records Region 7 and districts Ongoing COE's COE records Coordinate with Validate eligibility through re-interview process according to instructions set forth by Region 7, MEP staff, previously identified children selected by State MEP · · · · · · · · · · · · · · · · · · · COE's and TEA guidance TEA report
+Maintain up-to-date records and keep on file Maintain updated active and inactive records.
+Retain records for seven (7) years.
+Region 7 and districts Ongoing COE's COE records

+Coordinate with Region 7 for annual eligibility validation through re-interview process according to instructions set forth by Region 7, MEP staff, previously identified children selected by State MEP January - June, 2021 COE's and TEA guidance TEA report

-All A Activities are District Level Recruiter is in contact with growers regarding hiring practices, crops, and growing seasons.
-Region 7 OSY Recruiter Ongoing Data Data Maps, intraregional Develop maps for recruiters All Region 7 MEP staff Ongoing Map Мар networking, and interagency coordination Coordinate/network with local/regional organizations that provide services to migrant workers and their families by meeting with staff and sharing information with entities listed on the back of the COE.
-Ongoing List of entities Calendars, agendas, and data
+New Su New Summerfield ISD Migrant Identification and Recruitment (ID&R) Action Plan 2020 - 2021 Appendix B - ated December 11, All Activities are District Level Recruiter is in contact with growers regarding hiring practices, crops, and growing seasons.
+Region 7 OSY Recruiter Ongoing Data Data Maps, intraregional Develop maps for recruiters All Region 7 MEP staff Ongoing Мар Мар networking, and interagency coordination Coordinate/network with local/regional organizations that provide services to migrant workers and their families by meeting with staff and sharing information with entities listed on the back of the COE.
+MEP staff Ongoing List of entities Calendars, agendas, and data